 It's easy to assume that other people know what you need, but this usually isn't true.
-You may need to be assertive and tell others what you need.
+You may need to tell others what you need.
 Be as specific as possible in your requests.
 However, be careful not to overwhelm your support providers.